n4xwe/Raspberry-Pi-Scripts/README.md

 Fldigi by Dave Freese, W1HKJ, and others is a digital mode console with integrated Hamlib rig control.
 This console handles a multitude of digital modes including PSK-31, WeatherFax, Hellschreiber and CW.
 There are two versions of the script.
 One installs Hamlib plus fldigi 4.1.17.
 The other also installs rigctl and flwkeyer.
 Script runtime on a Raspberry Pi 4 is approximately 30 minutes.

-FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR, is a GUI client for the Digital Voice mode.
-This script incorporates Codec2 and the LPCNet, neural network software, which supports the 2020 mode.
-Script runtime on a Raspberry Pi 4 is approximately 10 minutes.

 FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR, is a GUI client for Digital Voice.
 This script incorporates Codec2 and the LPCNet, neural network software, which supports the 2020 mode.
 Script runtime on a Raspberry Pi 4 is approximately 10 minutes.

 qsstv is a digital or analog Slow Scan Television program with integrated Hamlib rig control.
 Script runtime on a Raspberry Pi 4 is approximately 30 minutes.